Ten-o/Ten-o-clock/README.md

 #### 🌱 Things I am currently working on:
 - Learning Python
-- Complete a script without copy
-- Complete a JD script independently

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
-- Complete a JD script independently
 - Exercising 3 days a week
 - Improving my CV with some education apart from university